mig82/viskit/README.md

 **Note** that by default the command runs in *dry-run mode*.
 Meaning it only tells you what it would do but does not really do it unless you use the `--force` option.

+## Find Duplicate Translations

+Find any duplicated translations for a given locale.

+    viskit find-dupe-i18ns|fdi path/to/workspace/FooApp --locale es_ES

+As projects grow, it's likely that each developer will create the i18n keys they need to deliver.
+This may result in several i18n keys to localise the exact same text.
+This command helps detect duplicate translations.

 ## Set Vis Version